hupili/python-for-data-and-media-communication-gitbook/frequently-asked-questions.md

 ```

 In some cases, the csv you read may have some encoding issue like the above.`U+FEFF` is the byte order mark, or BOM, and is used to tell the difference between big- and little-endian UTF-16 encoding.
 To omit BOM, just add a encoding line in the `with....open` command, as `with open('chapter4-example-name_list.csv',encoding='utf-8-sig') as f:`.
 Further reading about this [issue](https://stackoverflow.com/questions/17912307/u-ufeff-in-python-string).

+### Csv writer newline

+For more explanation, please refer to the documentation on the [open function](https://docs.python.org/3/library/functions.html#open)

 ### Expecting value: line 1 column 1 (char 0)